stfc/PSyclone/doc/dynamo0p3.rst

 ++++++++++++++++++++

-The Dynamo 0.3 API has support for the construction, application and inverse-application of column-wise operators.
+The Dynamo 0.3 API has support for the construction, application and inverse-application of column-wise/Column Matrix Assembly (CMA) operators.
 Such operators may also be used by matrix-matrix kernels.

 Assembly
 ^^^^^^^^

-Column-wise operators are themselves constructed from cell-wise operators.
-Therefore, any kernel which assembles a column-wise operator must have one or more cell-wise operators as read-only inputs and exactly one column-wise operator which must have write access.
+CMA operators are themselves constructed from Local-Matrix-Assembly (LMA) operators.
+Therefore, any kernel which assembles a CMA operator must obey the following rules:

+* Have one or more LMA operators as read-only arguments;
+* Have exactly one CMA operator argument which must have write access;
+* The to/from function spaces of the input LMA operators must match those of the CMA operator being assembled.

 Application and Inverse Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^